 The car’s braking distance also increases as speed increases, with even a relatively small increase in speed increasing the braking distance substantially.
 For example, the simulator illustrates that if the speed is doubled then the braking distance increases by four times.
 This makes it much more likely that the driver will hit the pedestrian rather than stop before reaching them.

 Many drivers unintentionally exceed the speed limit, often without realising it.
 Modern cars are so powerful and comfortable they give drivers little sensation of their speed – it can be easy to creep above the limit.

-Although a driver may not intend to drive above the speed limit, they are responsible for the speeds that they actually drive.
-Whether by intent or accident, driving above the limit is illegal and can be very dangerous, especially in 20mph or 30mph zones where even a couple of miles per hour extra may be the difference between a pedestrian walking away or suffering a serious injury.
+Whether intentionally or not, exceeding the speed limit is illegal and can be very dangerous, especially in 20mph or 30mph zones where even a couple of miles per hour extra may be the difference between a pedestrian walking away or suffering a serious injury.

 Some simple and practical tips to make it easier to stay within speed limits:

 Check your speedometer regularly, especially when leaving high speed roads

 Know the limits – look for signs, especially at junctions

 Assume lamp posts mean 30 mph, until signs say otherwise, but remember it could be 20 mph